U.S. Route 70: North Carolina

 After a brief overlap with I-40 near Garner, it continues in a southeasterly direction, briefly concurrent with Interstate 42, as it goes through or bypasses the cities of Clayton, Smithfield, Selma, Goldsboro and Kinston.
-Near and through New Bern, US 70 briefly becomes a freeway but returns to expressway grade as it goes through Havelock.
+Near and through New Bern, US 70 briefly becomes a freeway but returns to expressway grade after it bypasses Havelock.
 After passing through Morehead City and Beaufort, it drops back to a two-lane rural road as it travels close along the Core Sound.
 After passing the southern terminus of NC 12 (which connects to the Outer Banks), near Sealevel, US 70 ends its seven state tour in the community of Atlantic.

 History

 Most or all of the present route designated as U.S. Route 70 (or U.S. Highway 70 depending on the state) was earlier known as Lee Highway.
 During the earliest days of the automobile, and earlier, American highways were disorganized affairs of widely varying quality.
 Highways were known by a bewildering variety of names which typically changed at each town.
 And they were only named, not numbered.

 During the 1910s the first national highway was conceived: the Lincoln Highway, named in honor of Abraham Lincoln, stretching across the northern United States from coast to coast.
 A companion effort was launched to create a transcontinental highway stretching across the southern half of the country, this one named in honor of Confederate States of America general Robert E. Lee.
 The two highways were a revolution of sorts, in that a driver could follow a single road from coast to coast bearing the same designation.
 Much of today's U.S. 70 was formerly the Lee Highway, although that was later removed.